kubernetes/community/contributors/design-proposals/storage/local-storage-overview.md

 Local PVs can only provide semi-persistence, and are only suitable for specific use cases that need performance, data gravity and can tolerate data loss.
 If the node or PV fails, then either the pod cannot run, or the pod has to give up on the local PV and find a new one.
 Failure scenarios can be handled by unbinding the PVC from the local PV, and forcing the pod to reschedule and find a new PV.

 Since local PVs are only accessible from specific nodes, the scheduler needs to take into account a PV's node constraint when placing pods.
-This can be generalized to a storage toplogy constraint, which can also work with zones, and in the future: racks, clusters, etc.
+This can be generalized to a storage topology constraint, which can also work with zones, and in the future: racks, clusters, etc.

 The term `Partitions` are used here to describe the main use cases for local storage.
 However, the proposal doesn't require a local volume to be an entire disk or a partition - it supports arbitrary directory.
 This implies that cluster administrator can create multiple local volumes in one partition, each has the capacity of the partition, or even create local volume under primary partitions.
 Unless strictly required, e.g. if you have only one partition in your host, this is strongly discouraged.
 For this reason, following description will use `partition` or `mount point` exclusively.